logo museum conflict

 A video with antagonist concepts

-At the entrance should be a video where contrast justice-related concepts should be explored.
-I also participated in its creation being responsible for creating a storyboard.
+At the entrance, there should be a video where justice-related concepts should be explored.
+I also participated in its creation, being responsible for the storyboard.

 The video should present “bad” and “good” actions.